mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+6/4 next next:
+  -make list of todos before creating portfolio to share -create "About" section explanation of project for project and Guiomar -Add "Cognitive Distortions" section to sidebar -Draft email requesting permission to reprint sections of Feeling Good for the app

 6/4 next:
   -deal with "deleted every entry" state so that if zero entries are found there's an empty state or boilerplate (probs empty state)
-  -make list of todos before creating porfolio to share -create "About" section explanation of project for project and Guiomar -Add "Cognitive Distortions" section to sidebar -Draft email requesting permission to reprint sections of Feeling Good for the app
+  -make list of todos before creating portfolio to share -create "About" section explanation of project for project and Guiomar -Add "Cognitive Distortions" section to sidebar -Draft email requesting permission to reprint sections of Feeling Good for the app